Breadcrumbs

 LIVE

-- Science and Engineering
+- Computer Science and Technology

 In this course, we will explore the intersection of art, math, and technology using the Python Turtle graphics library to create colorful digital patterns, animations, and interactive designs.
 Through hands-on projects and collaborative challenges, you and your classmates will transform creative ideas into code, designing everything from geometric patterns to animated characters.
 With a focus on artistic expression and problem-solving, this course blends creativity with coding fundamentals, fostering both technical skills and artistic innovation.
 Students will engage in peer feedback, share their creations, and learn to refine their projects based on real-time collaboration and instructor guidance.